 Weavers is a peer-to-peer model supporting carers to address the significant challenges of caring for a loved one.
-The model is currently undergoing trial in South Australia
+The model has undergone a trial in South Australia and since August 2016 has been open-sourced.
+This is the first time an ageing and caring service will have been open-sourced in South Australia.

 Caring for our ageing population is one of the greatest challenges facing our society; many carers bear a hidden burden that is detrimental to their wellbeing and can lead to burnout.
 Three in five people will care for an ageing spouse, parent, friend or relative.
 Carers have the lowest wellbeing of any population subgroup.
 One-third of the 2.6 million Australians in unpaid caring roles have ‘severe’ or ‘extremely severe’ depression and 90% of carers don’t access Commonwealth Respite and Support Services.
 In fact the vast majority of Australians in caring roles are not registered for carer support.
 They don’t identify as a carer: it’s just what they do for a loved one.

-Weavers is a new peer-to-peer model supporting carers to address the significant challenges of caring for a loved one.
+Weavers is a peer-to-peer model supporting carers to address the significant challenges of caring for a loved one.
 Weavers are people with lived caring experience; they truly understand what it’s like, and are trained to use this know-how to support carers in their local community.
 The model was co-designed with carers and tested over six months.
-TACSI is currently running a larger scale demonstration and evaluation of Weavers in northern Adelaide over a 12 month period.
+A larger scale demonstration and evaluation of Weavers in metropolitan Adelaide has now been undertaken and the model has now been open-sourced.

 People with personal caring experience are recruited, trained, and connected with carers in their community, helping them: